- Valérian, space-time agent – start there.

 What is odd is that it can apparently penetrate anything.
 A tshung could peck a hole through megarmoured glass, used as “windows” on the bridge of a milspec starship.
 It probably cannot go through superalloys such as Inertron or Adamantium , but anything else should be penetrable.

 A large, faceted gemstone that clings to the wearer’s arm and moves around.
 It is apparently both beautiful jewelry and a pet.

 Living stones of Arphal vary greatly in appearance.
-But many have a clear part that strongly resemble diamonds.
+But many have a clear part that strongly resembles diamonds.
 It is thus possible for jewelry enthusiasts to wear multiple living stones, chosen for their complementary appearances and how well they get along.